dd9jn/rfc4880bis/crypto-refresh.md

 ## Compression

+An OpenPGP implementation MAY support the compression of data.
-If an implementation does not implement compression, its authors should be aware that most OpenPGP messages in the world are compressed.
+If an implementation does not implement compression, its authors should be aware that many existing OpenPGP messages are compressed.
 Thus, it may even be wise for a space-constrained implementation to implement decompression, but not compression.

 ## Conversion to Base64